-Defendants charged with soliciting the purchase of alcohol are often people with no prior experience with he criminal justice system.
+Defendants charged with soliciting the purchase of alcohol are often people with no prior experience with the criminal justice system.

 The prosecutors bringing the charges against you may seem intimidating—but don't despair.
 An experienced criminal defense attorney has seen this kind of situation before and can help advise you on common legal defenses that may help your case.

-For example, according to Long Beach criminal defense attorney David F. Poblete12:
+For example, according to our Long Beach criminal defense attorney:

 “The definition of loitering—a key element of Penal Code 303a—is quite specific.
 You are only loitering if you have no legitimate reason to be at a place.
 Too often police claim someone is ‘loitering' and arrest them simply because they don't like what that person is doing.
 But that's not enough to support a criminal conviction.”